 Log into your APIMatic account, go to the APIMatic Dashboard, and import your API specification file through the Import API button.
 You can upload this file directly or provide a URL.

 Before importing, this step will verify your API definition as well.
-This validation involves checks to ensure that the API definition is structurally correct and contains complete information to ensure comprehensiveness of the file.
+This validation involves checks to ensure that the API definition is structurally correct and contains complete information to ensure the comprehensiveness of the file.